 Race fuel, pump gas or a mix of the two?

-The type of fuel that you need to run will be a factor of Compression/Compression ratio, altitude, squish band, and timing.
-The most common problem we see is people build Banshee motors with higher compression, tighter squish tolerances and advanced timing and then feed them low octane pump gas at sea level and BOOM…… you lost a piston or two.
+The type of fuel that you need to run will be a factor of Compression / Compression ratio, altitude, squish band, and timing.
+The most common problem we see is people build Banshee motors with higher compression, tighter squish tolerances, and advanced timing.
+THEN they feed their Banshee low octane pump gas at sea level and BOOM…… you lost a piston or two.

 What fuel should I be running???

-Here’s a simple formula we use at Redo Banshee Parts to determine what kind of fuel to run & it has worked great for us for years on 99% of the machines we run.
+Here's a simple formula we use at Re-Do Banshee to determine what kind of fuel to run, & it has worked great for us for years on 99% of the machines we run.

-IF THE COMPRESSION IS 150 lbs to 165 lbs AT SEA LEVEL — you should run a minimum of 50/50 110 octane race fuel and 92 octane pump gas, but would be fine to also run straight race fuel.
+If the compression is 150 to 165# at sea level --- you should run a minimum of 50/50 110 octane race fuel and 92 octane pump gas, but would be fine to also run straight race fuel.

-SIDE NOTE: if you have a low compression engine (120-140 lbs) using race fuel or a combination of race fuel and pump gas will not only cost you more money but will also cause your engine to have DECREASED performance.
+If you have a low compression engine (120-140#) using race fuel, or a combination of race fuel and pump gas, it will not only cost you more money but will also cause your engine to have DECREASED performance.

-Please understand that this is just a recommendation that we have had success with here at Redo Banshee Parts and is not the cure all for every top end failure on the banshee.
-This is definitely a great place to start though for getting the correct fuel selected and avoiding detonation.
-We hope you enjoyed this info, from all of us here at Redo…..keep those motors turning!
+We have had success with these guidelines here at Re-Do Banshee.
+Please understand that this is just a recommendation.
+It is not the cure-all for every top end failure on the Banshee.
+However, this is definitely a great place to start for getting the correct fuel selected - and avoiding detonation and costly repairs.

 We hope you enjoyed this info.
 From all of us here at Re-Do Banshee… keep those motors turning!